- JD Power and Associates is an automotive polling company that sells its ratings to the highest bidder.

-This is clearly promotional, as it prevents JD Power from losing the makes that score low in a particular segment.
-Notice this approach is entirely different from Consumer Reports, which is a real research entity, and publishes the complete list and shows how everyone scored.
-Another way that JD Power differs from Consumer Reports (which is never paid by vendors, but instead is funded by subscribers) is that Consumer Reports does not allow any vendor to use its conclusions in advertizing.
+This is promotional, as it prevents JD Power from losing the makes that score low in a particular segment.
+Notice this approach is entirely different from Consumer Reports, an actual research entity, and publishes the complete list and shows how everyone scored.
+Another way that JD Power differs from Consumer Reports (which is never paid by vendors but instead funded by subscribers) is that it does not allow any vendor to use its conclusions in advertising.

 Consumer Reports explains its policy about not having its rankings used in advertising in the following quotation.

 “We feel this would create an implication among consumers that we have a relationship with the company,” said Charles Daviet, Consumer Reports’ director of survey research. – SFGate